tainora/netstrata/STRATEGIC_TECHNOLOGY_ADVISORY_PROPOSAL.md

 **Engagement Approach:**

-I'm open to whatever structure works best for Netstrata:

-- **Advisory contract** (proof-of-value phase with clear deliverables)
+I'm primarily seeking employment with Netstrata, with flexibility on the path:

-- **Employment** (becoming part of the team if mutual fit demonstrated)
+- **Employment** (joining the team directly, recognizing I'll need company resources and support)
-- **Hybrid model** (contract-to-hire with evaluation milestones)
+- **Contract-to-hire** (prove value first, then transition to employment if mutual fit)
+- **Advisory contract** (if employment isn't the right fit, remain flexible for consulting arrangement)

 **What I'm NOT Proposing:**

 - Not a one-time software development project (no "build and disappear")
 - Not a favor based on personal relationship (market-rate expertise, proof-of-value validates worth)
-- Not forcing a specific engagement structure (flexibility on contract vs. employment vs. hybrid)
+- Not expecting to operate independently (recognize I'll need access to company systems, data, and staff collaboration)

 **What I AM Proposing:**

+- Joining Netstrata to build proprietary intelligence systems (employment preferred, consulting flexible)
+- Working collaboratively with the team using company resources and systems access
-- Building proprietary intelligence systems leveraging Netstrata's unique portfolio dataset
+- Leveraging Netstrata's unique portfolio dataset and operational knowledge
-- Human-AI partnership using Anthropic's Claude Code CLI to solve documented operational challenges
+- Human-AI partnership using Anthropic's Claude Code CLI to solve documented challenges
-- Ongoing engagement (monthly/quarterly) ensuring automation evolves with business needs
+- Long-term commitment ensuring automation evolves with business needs (not a short-term project)
 - Proof-of-value approach: demonstrate results before scaling commitment

 ---